Saver Day Pass SBB - starting at 29 CHF

 Do what you need to do before heading back to Zurich in the late afternoon or evening.
 The train ride from Interlaken to Zurich takes just under two hours and unless you have a plane to catch, there’s no rush to get back.

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Zermatt.
+Explore Zurich on your own in the morning, rent a free bike with "Züri rollt," or join a city tour.
+After the tour, you can grab a take-away lunch and enjoy it on the train to Zermatt.

-If you’re not in a rush to get to Zermatt, take a quick break in Bern, Spiez or Thun.
-Those cities are all along the way from Zurich to Zermatt and offer plenty of sights and things to do.
+If you’re not in a hurry to get to Zermatt, feel free to take a short break in Bern, Spiez, or Thun.
+These cities are all along the way from Zurich to Zermatt and offer plenty of sights and activities.

 There’s certainly more than one day’s worth of things to do and see in Zermatt.
 Which means today is the perfect time to tick off anything you didn’t get round to yesterday.